sunbit-hub/javascript-sdk/README.md

 ```

 ### As-Low-As text element
-1. Add a containers for the Sunbit's element and for Sunbit's disclaimer (it is mandatory to show Sunbit's disclaimer as long as showing as-low-as component) and add IDs to these elements
+1. Add containers for Sunbit's element and  disclaimer (it is mandatory to also show Sunbit's disclaimer when the as-low-as component is being presented) and add IDs for these elements
 2. Call the SUNBIT.UI.asLowAs method to add it to the document, this call accepts the following
-3. Provide the total amount figure to the elements for calculating an estimation, after the intial sum can be updated or a new element can be rendered, see below

 | Param | Type | Description |
 | ------ | ------ | ------ |
 | elementId | String | Container element ID |
 | disclaimerElementId | String | Disclaimer Container element ID |
 | config | Obejct | Object containing the following: totalAmount - Number|
+3. Provide the total amount figure to the elements for calculating an estimation, after the intial sum can be updated or a new element can be rendered, see below

-To update the estimation when cart or total amount changes, either:
+To update the estimation when cart total or amount changes, either:
-1. Call SUNBIT.UI.asLowAs, with the same container elements and a new SUM - or
+1. Call SUNBIT.UI.asLowAs, with the same container elements and a new SUM,  or;
 2. Use updateAmount method returned from calling SUNBIT.UI.asLowAs, it accepts a new amount - Number.
 ### Example